 Public Sector Management, Institutions & Reform

-Independent audit, anti-corruption agency and an impartial judiciary contribute to the low level of corruption in the country.
-The 2010 Corruption Perception Index by Transparency International ranks Namibia 56th globally (out of 178 countries), an improvement from 57th in 2009, and the fourth and sixth least corrupt country in Southern Africa and sub-Saharan Africa, respectively, after Botswana, Mauritius, Cape Verde, Seychelles and South Africa.
-Oversight institutions are active or being strengthened.
-The Public Accounts Committee has been very active in 2010 and 2011 and public hearings have shone the spotlight on serious breached in good governance at various government departments and agencies.
-The PAC appears to be taking its oversight role increasingly seriously.
-The independence of the Auditor General’s office is further being strengthened, through a new Audit Bill that is currently at advanced stages of the legislative process.
-The modernization of the procurement system is also underway with the approval by Cabinet in 2011 of the new Tender Board Bill to replace the outdated Tender Board Act of 1996.
-The Constitution was amended in 2010 to incorporate anti-corruption measures that oblige the state to “put in place administrative and legislative measures necessary to prevent and combat corruption”.
-The amendment brought the Anti-Corruption Commission (ACC), established under the Anti-Corruption Act of 2003, under the ambit of the constitution, thus, ACC became a constitutionally enshrined institution in 2010.
+An independent anti-corruption agency and an impartial judiciary contribute to the low level of corruption in the country.
+The 2012 Corruption Perception Index by Transparency International ranked Namibia 58th globally (out of 172 countries), a slip by one place from 2011, and the fourth and sixth least corrupt country in Southern Africa and African countries, respectively, after Botswana, Cape Verde, Mauritius, Rwanda, and Seychelles.
+The independence of the Auditor General’s office is being further strengthened through a new Audit Bill that has been finalised and is being legislated.
+A draft Public Procurement Bill aimed at modernising the procurement system is currently being reviewed.
+It is expected to be brought before Parliament in 2013.
+The Constitution was amended in 2010 to incorporate anti-corruption measures, which oblige the state to “put in place administrative and legislative measures necessary to prevent and combat corruption”.

 Natural Resource Management & Environment